ClarkOhlenbusch/PatientPromptGenerator/README.md

-# Patient Prompt Generator
+# Caretaker Prompt Generator

 A comprehensive healthcare monitoring system that transforms patient medical data into actionable insights through AI-powered analysis and automated alerts.

 ## Overview

-The Patient Prompt Generator is a specialized healthcare monitoring tool designed for healthcare professionals.
+The Caretaker Prompt Generator is a specialized healthcare monitoring tool designed for healthcare professionals.
 It processes patient data from Excel spreadsheets to generate personalized health insights, identify patients requiring attention, and automate communication with caregivers.

 ### Key Features